vippsas/mssql-changefeed/README.md

     * As a consequence the ULID can not be used as a primary key

 Each mode has its own user manual, so please click one of the links above.
-If you want to really understand the library there is also the [expert's guide](EXPERTS-GUIDE.md).

 ## Versions